 After living above the bar, Fred Klosterman and his wife Victoria lived next door at 1048 Mechanic Street through the late 1930s, near St. Joseph's Church.
 After being missed by a bullet fired through a window into his bar in November of 1939, Klosterman was seriously wounded outside his home on January 6, 1940.
 The shootings were rumored to have been the result of rivalry over territory between Klosterman and Mafia under-boss Marco Reginelli, who lived in East Camden, as both apparently were attempting to move into Atlantic City at the time.
 Fred Klosterman spent the next month or so recovering at West Jersey Hospital.
 His absence from the streets of Camden may have saved his life, as there were several more killings in Philadelphia and South Jersey over the next several weeks.
 No one was ever charged for the attempt on Fred Klosterman's life.

-The Klosterman family remained connected with the bar through at least 1947, at which time she was residing in Haddonfield or Delaware Township (present-day Cherry Hill) NJ.
+The Klosterman family remained connected with the bar through at least 1947, at which time he was residing in Haddonfield or Delaware Township (present-day Cherry Hill) NJ.
 After leaving the bar behind, he became involved in the appliance business.
+He also remained in the gambling business, and was hit with a $10,000 fine in 1948.

 Fred Klosterman passed away in November of 1971.
 He last lived in Wayne PA.
 Victoria Klosterman passed in 1992.